 Kaleidoscope, #07-05/06, The Grandstand, 200 Turf Club Road, Singapore 287994, p.
 6468 8991 or 6468 8039, e. firstname.lastname@example.org; www.kaleidoscope.com.sg

-NUH Child and Adolescent Psychiatry Clinic: The Child and Adolescent Psychiatry Clinic was set up to cater for the psychological needs of children and adolescents in order to provide outpatient diagnostics, as well as cost-effective consultation services for your child.
+NUH Neuroscience Clinic: The Department of Psychological Medicine caters to a wide range of psychological needs, including those of children and adolescents.
+It provides inpatient, outpatient and community programmes for Child Psychiatry including learning disability, school refusal, behavioural issues as well as cost-effective consultation services for your child.
 Your kiddo will be seen by a psychiatrist for a diagnostic interview, and the rest of the family will also be involved in the assessment process.

 Dynamics Therapy Centre for Kids: With over 12,000 sq ft of space including fully equipped state of the art Sensory Integration (SI) gyms and rooms specially designed for speech therapy, social skills training and fine motor skills exploration, the kids are going to love this place!
 Diagnostic assessments are made using a set of international criteria, and the centre has an open door policy which means you can be as involved as you like in the testing and support sessions.

 Dynamics Therapy Centre for Kids, 583 Orchard Road, Forum Shopping Mall, Singapore 238884, p.
 6100 9235, e. email@example.com; www.dynamics.com.sg

 Mind Matters Psychology Practice (MMPP): Experienced and qualified psychologists conduct detailed evaluations and provide a comprehensive range of services for kids and teens to support their their cognitive, social and emotional development.
 Goal directed therapies are encouraged to help support your child and get them on the right path for a successful learning and personal journey.